Historic (classic) vehicles: MOT and vehicle tax

 The date your vehicle was built or first registered affects whether you need to:

-Date the vehicle was first registered
+Date the vehicle was built or first registered

 8 January 1977 onwards

 You must get an MOT and pay vehicle tax.

 1 January 1960 to 7 January 1977